 Explanations and contact information of more than 75 agencies, non-profits, associations, colleges and Veteran organizations in the Central Ohio region for building relationships with Veterans and developing a grassroots, proactive Veteran talent pipeline.

 This ready-to-use checklist jump-starts the onboarding of your new Veteran hire, including a a high-touch welcome, systematically pairing them with current Veteran employees and civilian “go-to” persons.
 Regular touch-base intervals are described.
 Use this tool today to get your new hire off on the right foot and cultivate their loyalty from the start.

 How to Successfully Interview Veterans

 This guide summarizes strategies for preparing for Veteran interviews, the type of questions to ask (with key examples) and how to get your Veteran candidate talking.
 Without knowing how to get the best out of the interview, it would be easy to miss a great hire.

 How to review Veteran Resumes

 This overview document describes what to expect and look for in Veteran Resumes.
 Explains how they are different and use them to effectively evaluate prospective Veteran talent.

 SHRM PDC’s are available for these prerecorded trainings as marked.
 Each purchase must be registered individually with SHRM.
 Group sessions are also available.
 Contact me here, for pricing.

-Military Culture: Why Post-Military Transition can be Challenging & What’s in it for You.
+Military Culture: Why Post-Military Transition can be Challenging and what’s in it for You.